hereisderek/CP65S/README.md

 7. rebooting from windows may mute headphone jack output (line out still work fine, may need the help of EAPD-Codec-Commander)

+8. ~~hibernation (sleep works fine, you can test by sleep after ```sudo pmset -a hibernatemode 25 && sudo pmset -a autopoweroff 1```)~~ hibernation now works but ram frequency still wrong, may be a clover issue

-8. You tell me.
+9. You tell me.
 Any bug report is welcomed

 -------